carlosivanr/hugo_website/content/guides/anova/2021-05-16-one-way-ancova/index.markdown

 <!-- -----------------------Tab 1---------------------------------- -->
 {{< tab tabNum="1" >}}
 The following code chunk will perform a one-way ANCOVA predicting post-treatment depression scores by condition considering pre-treatment depression scores as a covariate using Type III sums of squares.
-In addition, the call also asks to provide output for an effect size of partial eta squared, to produce Bonferroni corrected post-hoc tests to compare conditions.
+In addition, the call also asks to provide output for an effect size of partial eta squared, to produce Bonferroni corrected post hoc tests to compare conditions.
 Finally, a plot of means by condition with 95% confidence intervals will be generated.

 ```r
 library(jmv)